CongducPham/LowCostLoRaGw/gw_full_latest/README.md

           collisions:0 txqueuelen:1000
           RX bytes:6565141 (6.2 MiB)  TX bytes:1452497 (1.3 MiB)

-In the example, we have "HWaddr b8:27:eb:be:da:21" then the gateway id will be "27EBBEDA21"
+In the example, we have "HWaddr b8:27:eb:be:da:21" then the gateway id will be "27EBBEDA21".
+In the script folder, simply run basic_config_gw.sh to automatically configure your gateway.

+	> cd /home/pi/lora_gateway/scripts
+	> ./basic_config_gw.sh

-**config_gw.sh takes care of:**
+**basic_config_gw.sh takes care of:**

 - determining the gateway id
 - compiling the lora_gateway program, the Raspberry board version will be checked automatically